 “Our goal is to bring the much needed education and awareness, locally and nationally, to pediatric cancer and offer a ray of hope to the families that are navigating through this journey.
 They desperately need our help as a community, and we want to let them know we are here for them,” stated Founder, Tina Tonascia.
 “It is our job to tell their story about pediatric cancer, in the hopes that one day we will be able to make a difference.”

 What started in Santa Maria now is fortunate enough to continue the vital mission of the Golden Circle of Champions of providing support to these children and their families on a national scale.
-This past December, the Golden Circle of Champions, in conjunction with Las Vegas Events, the Professional Rodeo Cowboys Association, Red Bluff Round-Up, Santa Maria Elks Rodeo and Nevada Childhood Cancer Foundation, honored 20 children and their families from across the country, all whom are fighting life-threatening cancers or illnesses, during the Wrangler National Finals Rodeo in Las Vegas.
-The champions are partnered with an NFR contestant who will teach them Rodeo skills.
-Each Rodeo contestant is given a gold bandanna to wear during their competition for their champion.
-The champions are given signs to cheer on their buddies, a hat signed by all the contestants, a buckle, and many other goodies to ensure they feel like champions!
+This past December, the Golden Circle of Champions, in conjunction with Las Vegas Events, the Professional Rodeo Cowboys Association, Red Bluff Round-Up, and Nevada Childhood Cancer Foundation, honored 20 children and their families from across the country, all whom are fighting life-threatening cancers or illnesses, during the Wrangler National Finals Rodeo in Las Vegas.
+The Champions are partnered with an NFR contestant who will teach them Rodeo skills.
+Each Rodeo contestant is given a gold Wild Rag to wear during their competition for their Champion.
+The Champions are outfitted with Wrangler jeans, Justin boots, a Resistol hat signed by all the contestants, a Montana Silversmith buckle, a Boot Barn belt, and many other goodies to ensure they feel like Champions!
+The Champions are also given signs to cheer on their NFR contestant so the NFR contestant knows exactly where their Champion is sitting.
+The NFR contestants waving to their Champions is a very special moment.

 The GCOC, through your financial support, looks forward to continuing its growth and support of these children and their families.